Lecture 9

 Rather than explain convolution at length here, the interested reader is encouraged to look at the Convolution Wikipedia page for some excellent properties and visual examples to build intuition.

-In the context of image and data processing, the convolution is closely related to a correlation filter, the two only differe by a rotation of 180 in the convolutional kernel (the function being convolved with the input).
-This is an important consideration when it comes to working with learned convolutional kernels, since they can be equally interpreted as correlation filters.
+In the context of image and data processing, the convolution is closely related to a correlation filter: the two differ only by a \(180°\) rotation of the convolutional kernel (the function being convolved with the input).
+This is an important consideration when working with learned convolutional kernels, since they can equally be interpreted as correlation filters.

-Another important property to know is that the convolution operation has a close relationship with the fourier transform.
-The convolution in the spatial domain is equivalent to a pointwise multiplication in the frequency domain.
+Another important property to know is that the convolution operation has a close relationship with the Fourier transform.
+Convolution in the spatial domain is equivalent to pointwise multiplication in the frequency domain.
 This is known as the convolution theorem:

 \[ \mathcal{F}(f \ast g) = \mathcal{F}(f) \cdot \mathcal{F}(g) \]

-When it comes to computing large convolutions for two function \(f(x)\) and \(g(x)\), the convolution theorem can be used to compute the convolution in the frequency domain, which is much faster than the spatial domain.
+When it comes to computing large convolutions of two functions \(f(x)\) and \(g(x)\), the convolution theorem can be used to compute the convolution in the frequency domain, which is much faster than computing it directly in the spatial domain.

 \[ f \ast g = \mathcal{F}^{-1}(\mathcal{F}(f) \cdot \mathcal{F}(g)) \]